CodeYellowBV/backbone-crux/README.md

 Simple but unmissable additions to Backbone, Backbone.Paginator and Marionette.
 These include adding extra events to sync and sensible default for Backbone.Paginator.

+# Model

+This section describes what functionality is added to the Backbone.Model.

+## parse {ignore: true}
+_Added 2.2.4_

+Extended parse to add a new feature: ignore.
+If options.igore = true, the parse function returns an emtpy object and effectively ignores the server response.
+This can be usefull when you use patch where you simply want to set an attribute and not let the server result influence other attributes.

 ## Changelog

+### 2.2.4
+- Added the `ignore` option to `Model.parse()`.
+- Moved from Grunt to Gulp.
+- Updated tests / tasks.
+- Removed `doc` folder.
+- Fixed linting issues.

 ### 2.2.3
 - Updated patch/Marionette.ItemView.plugins.js to also bind plugins for behaviors.